Medicare generally offers an automatic renewal each year after the initial sign-up, although there are exceptions.

 • Copayment: This is a fixed dollar amount that an insured person pays when receiving certain treatments.
 For Medicare, this usually applies to prescription drugs.

-As a general rule, after a person enrolls in Medicare, they do not have to reenroll annually.
-This is true for enrollment in original Medicare (Part A and Part B) or a Medicare Advantage plan offered by private insurance companies.
+As a general rule, once a person enrolls in Medicare, they do not have to reenroll annually.
+This is true for enrollment in Original Medicare, which is Part A and Part B, or a Medicare Advantage (Part C) plan that private insurance companies offer.

 A person does not usually have to reenroll or fill out paperwork annually if they are satisfied with their coverage.

-Learn about the differences between Medicare parts A and B here.
+Learn more about Medicare Parts A and B.

 Annual notice of change

-If a person is not satisfied with the changes to their coverage, they may wish to enroll in a new plan or return to original Medicare.
-A person can make these changes during the Medicare open enrollment period (OEP), which is from October 15 to December 7.
+If a person is unsatisfied with the changes to their coverage, they may wish to enroll in a new plan or return to Original Medicare.
+A person can make these changes during the Medicare open enrollment period (OEP), which is from October 15 to December 7 every year.
 When a person selects a new plan, it will go into effect on January 1 of the following year.

 An exception to automatic Medicare reenrollment is when a person’s plan no longer offers services.
 In that case, a person can switch Medicare plans 2 months before the scheduled end date of their policy or up to 1 full month after the contract ends.

-Another exception is if Medicare terminates the plan for poor performance.
+Another exception is if Medicare terminates the plan for underperformance.
 In this instance, the plan will usually stop offering coverage before the end of the calendar year.
-In that case, a person can enroll in a new Medicare plan during the period from October 15 until the last day in February.
+In that case, a person can enroll in a new Medicare plan during the period from December 8 until the last day in February.

-There are several circumstances when a person may not have Medicare coverage, even when they are eligible.
+There are several circumstances when someone may not have Medicare coverage, even when they are eligible.
 These situations may include when a person has any of the following circumstances:

 Similarly, if a person moves back to the United States, they can reinstate their Medicare plan during a SEP.

-If a person is disenrolled from their Medicare plan for non-payment of premiums, they must usually wait until the next enrollment period to re-join Medicare.
-As a general rule, this will be in the open enrollment period (OEP) between October 15 to December 7 each year.
+If a person disenrolls from their Medicare plan for non-payment of premiums, they must usually wait until the next enrollment period to rejoin Medicare.
+As a general rule, this will be in the OEP between October 15 to December 7 each year.

 Good Cause

-The “good cause” policy is a 2-month grace period that allows a person to explain their reason for non-payment of their plan premiums.
-Examples of “good cause” qualifications may include an emergency or unexpected financial burden.
+The Good Cause policy is a grace period that allows someone to explain the reason for the non-payment of their plan premiums.
+Examples of Good Cause qualifications may include an emergency or unexpected financial burden.

 The policy allows a person to get their coverage back without waiting for the next enrollment period.
-However, they will have to pay all their owed premium amounts within 3 months after being disenrolled.
+However, they must pay all their owed premium amounts within 3 months of disenrollment.

 There are several times when a person can enroll in Medicare, including: